Annernethie History, Family Crest & Coats of Arms

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Annernethie has appeared Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.

 Early Notables of the Annernethie family (pre 1700)

-More information is included under the topic Early Annernethie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Annernethie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Annernethie family to Ireland